AHF Urges Global HIV Data Audit As UNAIDS 55Th PCB Meeting Ends In Nairobi

-(MENAFN- AETOSWire) (BUSINESS WIRE ) -- Following the Joint United Nations Programme on HIV/AIDS (UNAIDS) 55th Programme Coordinating Board (PCB) meeting in Nairobi, Kenya, the AIDS Healthcare Foundation (AHF ) has renewed its call for a comprehensive global audit of HIV data.
+(MENAFN- Mid-East Info) KAMPALA, Uganda: Following the Joint United Nations Programme on HIV/AIDS (UNAIDS) 55th Programme Coordinating Board (PCB) meeting in Nairobi, Kenya, the AIDS Healthcare Foundation (AHF) has renewed its call for a comprehensive global audit of HIV data.
 This renewed urgency follows a news report on UNAIDS' latest 95-95-95 epidemic control progress report, which states that six African nations, alongside Kenya, have met testing and treatment targets for the general population.

 According to the report, Kenya has achieved 95-95-90 against a target of 95-90-86-meaning that 95% of people know their HIV status, 95% are on treatment, and 90% have achieved viral load suppression.
 Kenya also claimed that 97% of people with HIV know they are positive.
 However, in 2023, Kenya recorded over 17,000 new HIV infections and more than 21,000 AIDS-related deaths, highlighting persistent challenges such as treatment retention like most countries.